Mahi-markus/Assignment-3_w3_Node/README.md

-File Storage
+# File Storage

-    Hotel Data: Each hotel is stored in its own JSON file, named hotel-id.json where hotel-id is the unique identifier for the hotel.
+    Hotel Data: Each hotel is stored in its own JSON file, named hotelId.json where hotelId is the unique identifier for the hotel.
     Images: Uploaded images are saved in a designated directory on the server, and the URLs of the uploaded images are updated in the corresponding hotel record.

-Testing
+# Testing

 Unit tests for this API are written using Jest.
 To run the tests, use the following command: